IEP Goals in Kentucky: What Parents Need to Know

 What makes an IEP goal measurable in Kentucky?

-Kentucky IEP goals must be measurable annual goals designed to address the child's disability-related needs and enable involvement and progress in the general curriculum as aligned with the Kentucky Program of Studies (704 KAR 3:303).
+Kentucky IEP goals must be measurable annual goals designed to address the child's disability-related needs and enable involvement and progress in the general curriculum as aligned with the Kentucky Academic Standards (704 KAR 3:303).
 Under 707 KAR 1:320, Section 5(7), the IEP must include measurable annual goals.
 Benchmarks or short-term objectives are included at LEA discretion — Kentucky follows the federal standard that only requires them mandatorily for students taking alternate assessments, but individual LEAs may elect to include them for all students.
 The IEP must describe how progress toward annual goals will be measured and must specify a schedule for periodic progress reports (707 KAR 1:320, Section 5(13)).
 Progress reports may align with the regular report card issuance schedule.
 The ARC must consider child strengths, parent concerns, recent evaluation results, and academic, developmental, and functional needs when developing goals (707 KAR 1:320, Section 5(1)-(2)).
 Goals must be revised when the student is not making expected progress, or when the ARC otherwise determines revision is warranted.
+Under KRS 157.230, the Kentucky Board of Education must ensure that the educational programs for exceptional children meet the needs of each child, reinforcing the individualized nature of goal-setting.
+Each goal must be tied to the present levels of academic achievement and functional performance, ensuring a clear baseline-to-target measurement framework.
+For students participating in the alternate portfolio assessment, benchmarks or short-term objectives aligned to alternate achievement standards must be included (707 KAR 1:320, Section 5(7); 34 CFR 300.320(a)(2)(ii)).

 What Kentucky Requires

-Annual goals must be measurable, address disability-related needs, and enable progress in the general curriculum consistent with Kentucky Program of Studies (707 KAR 1:320, Section 5(7); 704 KAR 3:303).
+Annual goals must be measurable, address disability-related needs, and enable progress in the general curriculum consistent with Kentucky Academic Standards (707 KAR 1:320, Section 5(7); 704 KAR 3:303).

 The IEP must specify how progress toward annual goals will be measured and include a periodic progress reporting schedule (707 KAR 1:320, Section 5(13)).